 It’s an interesting job reviewing slasher movies.
 Despite how it may look, I don’t only spend my spare time watching cruddy horror films and I’m actually a big fan of cinema in general.
 My favourite directors are Luis Buñeal, David Lynch, Martin Scorsese, Pedro Almodovar and I love the writing skills of Charlie Kaufman.
 The reason I’m telling you this is because a different form of ratings apply to me between slasher and ‘normal’ flicks.

-Let me explain what I mean.
+Allow me to explain what I mean.
 Ok let’s take a well known movie.
 For arguments sake, let’s say Casino with DeNiro and Pesci.
 Now I would give that a three star rating, but on a SLASH above, I gave Killer Workout exactly the same.
 How could that be?
 Well because I have taken in to account the target audience and intended results.
 If I sit down to enjoy a big budget motion picture with an Oscar worthy cast, I expect a different kind of sensation than if I watch a David Prior cheese marathon.
 So in effect, a three star slasher is different to a three star drama – catch my drift?
-As much as I enjoy seeing a method actor wrap himself in a portrayal (Rourke, Norton and Brando are my favourites), I equally find haven in an ‘unknown’ trying to be convincing with his one and only shot.
+As much as I love seeing a method actor wrap himself in a portrayal (Rourke, Norton and Brando are my favourites), I equally find haven in an ‘unknown’ trying to be convincing with his one and only shot.

 So with that cleared up, we turn our attention to Bits and Pieces; a trash extravaganza that is as far removed from Scorsese as an episode of Sesame Street.
 Maybe, even further…